pancakesssssss/shitpostbot/README.md

 # Features
 - it makes memes, specifically images
-- Customizable, you can add more commands simply by editing the slap_commands.json and fit_commands.json
+- Customizable, you can add more commands simply by editing the slap_commands.json and fit_commands.json and adding the image templates to the assets folder

 # Limitations (will not be added)
 - Cannot do sounds shit